 To learn the difference between these homophones, just follow these steps:

 You can even have others test you on their meanings.
 For example, they can read you a sentence utilizing weather, and you have to tell them which homophone is being used in that particular sentence.

 In addition to weather vs whether, there are various other homophones in English, including:

 Whenever you are dealing with homophones, remember these important steps to help you avoid using the wrong terms in your writing.

-And, if you get stuck, remember you can always consult with a dictionary to help you differentiate between homophones.
+And, if you get stuck, remember you can always look the word up here on YourDictionary to help you differentiate between two homophones.
 These words may be confusing, but at least there is a source to help you sort it all out!